Sunnyliu2025/WordGPT/README.md

 ## About The Project
-WordGPT is project that integrates OpenAI's powerful language model, text-davinci-003, directly into Microsoft Word.
-With WordGPT, users can benefit from the advanced natural language processing capabilities of text-davinci-003 to generate text.
+WordGPT is project that integrates DEEPSEEK's powerful language model, DEEPSEEK-V3, directly into Microsoft Word.
+With WordGPT, users can benefit from the advanced natural language processing capabilities of DEEPSEEK-V3 to generate text.

 ## Getting Started
 To get started with WordGPT, you will need to sideload the add-in into Microsoft Word.
 Sideloading allows you to install and test add-ins that are not yet available on the Microsoft Store.